Chilledheart/yass/BUILDING.md

 ## FreeBSD
 1. Install Clang Compiler (Optional):

-Use system compiler otherwise you might need to install it by manually:
+Use system compiler otherwise you might need to install laste [Clang]:
 ```
-pkg install llvm13
+pkg install llvm15
 ```
 Notes: please make sure you have [Clang] (12.0 or above) and [CMake] (3.12 or above).